Content

 The material of the Leatt MTB shoes

 The outer material of the DBX 3.0 is made of synthetic leather, which is additionally reinforced with synthetic suede in the toe area.
-Adequate ventilation is provided by the use of a waterproof membrane, making the shoe well-suited for use in both good and wet weather.
+Sufficient ventilation is ensured by the use of a waterproof membrane, making the shoe well-suited for use in both good and wet weather.

 To protect the ankle from contact with the crank, Leatt has extended the inside of the shoe higher.
 Even with aggressive cornering or botched landings where the foot is not optimally positioned on the pedal, there is no painful contact.
 The heel of the DBX 3.0 has also been optimized to relieve the Achilles tendon while still improving the hold in the shoe.